dbdimitrov/BingleSeq/README.md

 To install BingleSeq on your machine simply copy the following R code:

-Please mind and check the "*Folder containing BingleSeq's zip file*" to the appropriate location.
+Please mind and change the "*Folder containing BingleSeq's zip file*" to the appropriate location.

 ```
 install.packages("devtools")